 Yancey has served the district for six years.

-House of Delegates speaker-designee, Kirk Cox released a statement saying in part:
+House of Delegates speaker-designee, Kirk Cox (R - Chesterfield) released a statement saying in part:

 “Unfortunately, we lost a number of capable and dedicated public servants Tuesday night in the most difficult political environment in decades...our majority will be smaller, but our resolve and commitment to good governance based on conservative principles remains strong and unwavering.”